spring-epfl/WF4NYM-artifacts/ARTIFACT-APPENDIX.md

 #### Experiment 1: Website Fingerprinting Attacks

 **Purpose**: Evaluate WF attacks (k-FP, DF, Tik-Tok, SVM) on captured traffic with different defense configurations.
+This is used in Table 2, Table 4, Table 6, Table 7 and Table 9.

 **Location**: `WF_attacks/`